timotheeguerin/cadl-dogfood/README.md

 | Install dependencies     | `cadl install`             |
 | Install VSCode extension | `cadl code install`        |
 | Init a new project       | `cadl init [tempalateUrl]` |

+## Notes

+1. When defining operations under a namespace the `@route` decorator is required on the namespace or it won't be discovered and emitted.
+1. You cannot define operations at the root of the file
+1. Issue with generic interface `interface Adoptable<TPet, TError> {}` that cannot be defined in the main file.
+Workaround is to define the generic interface in another file and import it. `import "./foo.cadl"`
+1. Do not remove the `import "@cadl-lang/openapi3"` import as this is what register the openapi emitter (Specially if copying one of the samples).
+Without it nothing gets emitted.